Famous people from North East England of the past and present

 Derby Death Suffragette

 Entertaining, outspoken and sometimes controversial Sunderland-born children’s author and former teacher, famous for the Horrible Histories.
 He is noted for his humorous, informative and educational books on history with occasionally gross themes and alliterative titles like Rotten Romans and Groovy Greeks.
-The Horrible Histories is also a children’s TV show featuring sketches based on the books and sometimes including appearances by Deary himself and is the name of a stage show, again based on Deary’s books.
+The Horrible Histories is also a children’s TV show featuring sketches based on the books and sometimes including appearances from Deary himself.
+The franchise also includes the Horrible Histories stage show, again based on Deary’s books.

 Robinson Crusoe Writer